Wanda Jean Allen: Background

 Wanda Jean Allen was born on August 17, 1959, the second of eight children.
 Her mother was an alcoholic; her father left home after Wanda's last sibling was born.
 The family lived in public housing and scraped by on public assistance.

 At the age of 12, Allen was hit by a truck and knocked unconscious.
 At 14 or 15, she was stabbed in the left temple.
 Testing after this found that Allen's abilities were markedly impaired and that her IQ was 69.
-Also important was damage that resulted in the left hemisphere of her brain being dysfunctional: this impaired her comprehension, her ability to logically express herself, and her ability to analyze cause and effect relationships.
+There was consequently blunt force trauma dealt to her brain that resulted in the left hemisphere being rendered dysfunctional: this reportedly impaired her comprehension, her ability to logically express herself, and her ability to analyze cause and effect relationships.
 Examiners concluded that Allen was more chronically vulnerable than others to becoming disorganized by everyday stresses, and thus more vulnerable to a loss of control under stress.

 By age 17, she had dropped out of high school.